james89/algolia-solutions/README.md

 Admin API key is required for indexing.
 Requires private environment variable through node-env (`process.env.ADMIN_API_KEY`)

 ## App
-React/Gulp/ES6/Babel/SCSS
+React/Gulp/ES6/Babel/BrowserSync/SCSS

-Reconfigured the gulp tasks to support ES6 + Babel and a basic development and build process.
+Reconfigured the gulp tasks to support ES6 + Babel and a basic development and build process with source-mapping and browsersync.